Skip to main content

 Note that the UC's and CSU's/Cal States only offer Regular Decision.

 There is generally no downside to Early Action or Rolling, and statistically your chances of admission might be better than if you applied to that college Regular Decision, so it is recommended that you consider applying to some colleges with Early Action or Rolling plans.
 Just be sure that your transcript represents you strongly for a November application; if you feel that a strong fall semester of senior year would help you even further, then it might be best to wait to apply Regular Decision, in January.
-Discuss with Brad or your counselor!
+Discuss with Ms. Pretl or your counselor!

 ADDITIONAL FACTORS TO CONSIDER WHEN BUILDING YOUR COLLEGE LIST: